Zenmo/Holon-webapp/src/holon/config_overview.md

 **@Nora:**
 > What does key do in this case?

+Not that important, is just used for passing data to the module.

 > Is `static` a supported type?
 Or only at the `convert_with_value`

 ### Description of data format
 ```